-Spring Wild Walkabout with Leif Diamant & Kim Calhoun
+Wild Autumn Walkabout with Leif Diamant & Kim Calhoun

 Come with a partner and make a plaster mold of each other’s face.
 Embellish your mask with color and natural or found objects.
 Create an alter-ego, an archetypical symbol or your personal totem.
 Be prepared for lots of fun and a little mess.
-Geodesic Dome, Friday afternoon & Saturday morning
+Geodesic Dome, Saturday and Sunday afternoons

 Sunday Morning at Shakori

 We will gather together on Sunday morning to celebrate—blessing Shakori Hills, honoring all traditions, celebrating the Earth and welcoming into the circle all peoples and beings.
 We’ll feature The Seldom Together Gospel Band, Reverend Pat Jobe, Mother George Friday, the Goddess Trio and a few sweet surprises.
 Led by Reverend Gary Phillips of Silk Hope.
 Do you want to participate?
 Contact Gary at firstname.lastname@example.org or find him at the festival.
 Meadow Stage, Sunday 10am